yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

   - `HTTP`: HTTP endpoints in the backend
       you must configure both integration request and response
   - `HTTP_PROXY`: access to HTTP backend with a streamlined integration setup on single API method
-      you must configure both integration request and response
+      you do not set integration request or response
   - `MOCK`: API Gateway return a response without sending the request to the backend

 ---